 |Registration for This Corrosion Course|

-If you are concerned with corrosion in your business, in-house training is a great solution to train a group of employees from design, production, operation, quality assurance, inspection and maintenance, and technical sales and support on corrosion control and corrosion prevention technology.
-The contents of all corrosion courses can be customized to fit your organization's needs.
+If you are concerned with corrosion in your company, in-house training or on-site training is a great solution to train a group of employees from design, production, operation, quality assurance, inspection and maintenance, and technical sales and support on corrosion control and corrosion prevention technology.
+The contents of all our corrosion courses can be customized to fit your organization's needs.

-There is no minimum or maximum number of participants required for in-house training corrosion courses.
-We conduct the in-house training corrosion course at your company's premises and at a time convenient to your company.
-Requests for in-house training corrosion courses from overseas countries are also welcome.
+There is no limit to the number of participants required for in-house training corrosion courses.
+We conduct the in-house training corrosion course at your company's premises worldwide, and at a time convenient to your company.

 here to contact us

 All our publicly scheduled corrosion short courses are conducted once a year.
-However, you do not need to wait for one year if you have missed any of the publicly scheduled corrosion courses as we have this unique corrosion course-on-demand scheme: we will conduct the course just for you on an one-on-one basis at a time and in a location convenient to you.
-This option costs significantly less than a full-scale in-house training program.
+However, you do not need to wait for one year if you have missed any of the publicly scheduled corrosion courses as we have this unique corrosion course-on-demand scheme: we will conduct the course just for you (on an one-on-one basis) or for a small group from your company at a time and in a location convenient to you.
+This option costs significantly less than a full-scale in-house or on-site corrosion training program.

-Click here to contact us for a quotation for taking this course as course-on-demand.
+Click here to contact us for a quotation.

-Click here to register this corrosion short course for online or distance learning.
+Click here to to register an online corrosion short course.

 |PowerPoint Slides and Test Banks for Trainers, Instructors, Tutors, University Lecturers and Professors|